-(a) Write a program to apply the Crank-Nicolson method to solve the Schrödinger equation for this electron and calculate the vector $\psi(t)$ of values of the wavefunction, given the initial wavefunction above and using N=1000 spatial slices with a=L/N. Your program will have to perform the following steps.
-First, given the vector $\psi(0)$ at t=0, you will have to multiply by the matrix \mathbf{B} to get a vector $\mathbf{v}=\mathbf{B}\psi$.
-Because of the tridiagonal form of \mathbf{B} , this is fairly simple.
-The ith component of \mathbf{v} is given by
+(a) Write a program to apply the Crank-Nicolson method to solve the Schrödinger equation for this electron and calculate the vector $\boldsymbol{\psi}(t)$ of values of the wavefunction, given the initial wavefunction above and using N = 1000 spatial slices with a = L/N. Your program will have to perform the following steps.
+First, given the vector $\boldsymbol{\psi}(0)$ at t = 0, you will have to multiply by the matrix B to get a vector $\mathbf{v} = \mathbf{B}\boldsymbol{\psi}$.
+Because of the tridiagonal form of B, this is fairly simple.
+The ith component of v is given by

-$$v_i = b_1 \psi_i + b_2 (\psi{i+1} + \psi{i-1}). \tag{1}$$
+$$v_i = b_1 \psi_i + b_2 (\psi{i+1} + \psi{i-1}).$$ (2)

 You will also need a value for the time-step h.
 A reasonable choice is $h = 10^{-18}$ s.

-Second you will have to solve the linear system $\mathbf{A}\mathbf{x} = \mathbf{v}$ for \mathbf{x} , which gives you the new value of $\boldsymbol{\psi}$.
-You could do this using a standard linear equation solver like the function solve in numpy.linalg, but since the matrix \mathbf{A} is tridiagonal a better approach is to use the fast solver for banded matrices given in Appendix E of the book, which can be imported from the file banded.py (which you can find in the on-line resources).
+Second you will have to solve the linear system Ax = v for x, which gives you the new value of ψ .
+You could do this using a standard linear equation solver like the function solve in numpy.linalg, but since the matrix A is tridiagonal a better approach is to use the fast solver for banded matrices given in Appendix E of the book, which can be imported from the file banded.py (which you can find in the on-line resources).

 Third, once you have the code in place to solve the equations, extend your program to perform the same operations repeatedly, and hence solve for ψ at a sequence of time-steps with separation h.
-Note that the matrix \mathbf{A} is independent of time, so it doesn't change from one step to another.
+Note that the matrix A is independent of time, so it doesn't change from one step to another.
 You can set up the matrix just once and then keep on reusing it for every step.

-- (b) Extend your program to make an animation of the wavefunction by displaying the real part of the wavefunction at each time-step.
-You can use the function rate from the package visual to ensure a smooth frame-rate for your animation. - As in problem 2 there are various ways you could do the animation.
-You could just place a small sphere at each grid point with vertical position representing the value of the real part of the wavefunction, or you could use the curve object from the package visual.
+(b) Extend your program to make an animation of the wavefunction by displaying the real part of the wavefunction at each time-step.
+You can use the function rate from the package visual to ensure a smooth frame-rate for your animation.

+There are various ways you could do the animation.
+A simple one would be to place a small sphere at each grid point whose vertical position represents the value of the real part of the wavefunction.
+A more sophisticated approach would be to use the curve object in the visual package-see the on-line documentation at www.vpython.org for details.
+A convenient feature of the curve object is that you can specify its set of x positions and y positions separately as arrays.
+In this exercise the x positions only need to specified once, since they never change, while the y positions will need to be specified anew each time you take a time-step.

 Depending on what coordinates you use for measuring x, you may need to scale the values of the wavefunction by an additional constant to make them a reasonable size on the screen.
-(If you measure your x position in meters then a scale factor of about 10^{-9} works well for the wavefunction.) - (c) Run your animation for a while and describe what you see.
+(If you measure your x position in meters then a scale factor of about 10^{-9} works well for the wavefunction.)

+(c) Run your animation for a while and describe what you see.
 Write a few sentences explaining in physics terms what is going on in the system.